 A.R.
 Gurney's The Cocktail Hour 2008

-We are here, we have survived over 37 years, we have a dynamite mission which is uniquely ours, and we have acquired what we think is a well deserved reputation for excellence.
-The New York Times calls us “an extraordinary troupe designed to defy expectations, the New York Post says we are “quite simply one of the most enjoyable companies in the country” and The Village Voice touts us as “long purveyors of quality drama.”
+We have an outstanding mission which is uniquely ours, and we have acquired what we think is a well-deserved reputation for excellence.
+The New York Times calls us “an extraordinary troupe designed to defy expectations".
+The New York Post says we are “quite simply one of the most enjoyable companies in the country” and The Village Voice touted us as “long purveyors of quality drama.”

 The time for our strongest growth and influence is now.
-It has been 26 years since the passing of the Americans With Disabilities Act.
-56,000,000 of us, nearly 20% are dealing with a disability.
+This past July marked the 28th anniversary of the passing of Americans With Disabilities Act.
+56,000,000 of us, nearly 20%, are dealing with a disability.
 But nothing like this is visible in the media.
 Only 2% of characters on TV exhibit a disability and only 0.5% are allowed to speak.
-Hollywood is required to track casting based on age, gender and race, but categorically refuses to track disability.
-We must change this and gain for actors and writers with disabilities the same acceptance that has been achieved by artists of color.
+Hollywood is required to track casting based on age, gender, and race, but categorically resists tracking disability.
+We must change this and gain for all artists with disabilities the same acceptance that has been achieved by artists of color.

 Disability is the only diversity that cuts across all racial, gender, social and class distinctions.
 Disability knows no age, race, religion, gender, culture, or sexual orientation.
 As such, we view disability as a common ground, where the voices from every sector of our society can come together to be represented and expressed.
 To accomplish this, it is imperative that we reach out to all members of our society, so they know our voice and realize that we serve and represent them.